11 Things Makeup Artists Want You to Stop Doing

 "Don't do your makeup in bad lighting!" — Jamie Greenberg, celebrity makeup artist

 "I think that women should stop comparing themselves to models and celebrities in magazines and on the red carpet when contouring.
 I'm not an 'everyone needs contouring' makeup artist.
 I try to keep it realistic and subtle.
 That said, there is a time and a place for contouring, but most of them don't belong in everyday life.
 What might look blended and natural under the lights would look garish and distracting in person.
-Leave all of that alone—if you're looking for more definition, try shading or framing the face: After you apply your foundation and concealer, use the opposite side of a Beautyblender and apply a very sheer amount of a darker color—cream, liquid, bronzer, etc. (ed. note: we love Bare Minerals Ready Bronzer, £19)—to the outer points of the face.
+Leave all of that alone—if you're looking for more definition, try shading or framing the face: After you apply your foundation and concealer, use the opposite side of a Beautyblender and apply a very sheer amount of a darker colour—cream, liquid, bronzer, etc. (ed. note: we love Bare Minerals Ready Bronzer, £19)—to the outer points of the face.
 Dab it under the cheekbone, along the temples, and under the jawline.
 There should be no hard lines or sharp contrast between the darker shade and your skin tone." — Quinn Murphy, celebrity makeup artist

 "Please start filling eyebrows in and define them a little more when wearing a full face of makeup.
 When they are left sparse, they throw off the entire makeup look and wash out the face." — Rocio Matos, Blushington makeup artist